Scholarship applications are open year round starting October 1, 2019. These are answers to some of the most frequently asked questions.

 Am I eligible?

-NMFA Volunteers are NOT eligible to receive an award.
+NMFA volunteers, employees and board members are NOT eligible to receive an award.

 How do I apply?